Ontaelio/STM32F103-Ublink-framework/Docs/stm32f103_adc.md

 * **analog_cont (uint8_t adc, uint8_t cha)**

-Initializes an object and binds it to the ADC #`adc` and the channel `cha`. `adc` can be 1 or 2 and represents ADC1 and ADC2 respectfully.
+Initializes an object and binds it to the ADC #`adc` and the channel `cha`. `adc` can be 1 or 2 and represents ADC1 or ADC2 respectfully.

 * void **init (uint8_t cycles = 0)**